-A laced permanent magnet quadrupole drift tube magnet has been constructed for a proof-of-principle test.
-The magnet is a conventional tape-wound quadrupole electromagnet, using iron pole-pieces, with the addition of permanent magnet material (neodymium iron) between the poles to reduce the effects of saturation.
-1 The iron is preloaded with magnetic flux generated by the permanent magnet material, resulting in an asymmetrical saturation curve.
-Since the polarity of the quadrupole magnets in a drift tube linac is not reversed we can take advantage of this asymmetrical saturation to provide greater focusing strength.
-The magnet configuration has been optimized and the vanadium permendur poles needed in a conventional quadrupole have been replaced with iron poles.
-The use of permanent magnet material has allowed us to increase the focusing strength of the magnet by about 20% over that of a conventional tape-wound quadrupole.
-Comparisons will be made between this magnet and the conventional tape-wound quadrupole.
+Twenty-three laced permanent magnet quadrupole drift tube magnets have been constructed, tested, and installed in the SuperHILAC heavy ion linear accelerator at LBL, marking the first accelerator use of this new type of quadrupole.
+The magnets consist of conventional tape-wound quadrupole electromagnets, using iron pole-pieces, with permanent magnet material (samarium cobalt) inserted between the poles to reduce the effects of saturation.
+The iron is preloaded with magnetic flux generated by the permanent magnet material, resulting in an asymmetrical saturation curve.
+Since the polarity of the individual quadrupole magnets in a drift tube linac is never reversed, we can take advantage of this asymmetrical saturation to provide about 20% greater focusing strength than is available with conventional quadrupoles, while replacing the vanadium permendur poletips with iron poletips.
+Comparisons between these magnets and conventional tape-wound quadrupoles will be presented.